cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/04-comparison.md

 ~~~
 {: .output}

-If you did every step of sideband subtraction and this page lesson, this results should match with results on your pc.
-Go inside one of those folders (except comparison).
+If you did every step of the sideband subtraction on this page lesson, this results should match with the results on your pc.
+Access one of those folders (except comparison).

 ~~~
 cd Upsilon\ Run\ 2011